Grants

 Claims Submission

-Claims for all approved projects have to be submitted within nine (9) months of the “project end date”.
-You can submit your claims ahead of the 9-month deadline, but it should not be submitted any earlier than the “project end date”.
-The project end date is the date on which your Organisation ceases raising funds and receiving donations, and ceases incurring and paying out expenses for the fund-raising project.
+You may submit your claims ahead of the 9-month deadline, but it should not be submitted any earlier than the “project end date” indicated in the approved application.
+The “project end date” refers to the date on which your charity ceases raising funds and receiving donations for the fund-raising project.

 Please submit your claim only after the project has been completed and after all relevant transactions and documentation to support the claim have been finalised (for example, after all donation cheques have been encashed, and all pledges have been received).